ssec/polar2grid/doc/source/getting_started.rst

     .. rst-class:: full_width_table

-        -r 	 	      Instrument input files to read from (choose from abi_l1b, ahi_hsd, and ahi_hrit).
+        -r 	 	              Instrument input files to read from.
         -w  		          Output format to write to (Currently only option is geotiff).
         -h                    Print helpful information.
         --list-products       List all possible product options to use with -p from the given input data.